jflengkong/python-api-challenge/README.md

-# python-api-challenge
+# Python API Challenge
-Week 6 - UWA Challenge
+## Week 6 - UWA Challenge

 This challenge allows us to show that data has true power in that it is able to definitively answer questions.
 The question we ask today is "What is the weather like as we appropach the equator?"
-These codes allow us to prove these simple questions.
+These codes allow us to prove simple questions such as this.
 This deliverable will find us creating a Python Script to visualise the weather of over 500 cities of varying distances from the equator.
 The [citipy Python Library](https://pypi.org/project/citipy/) and [OpenWeatherAPI](https://openweathermap.org/api) will be used to create a representative model of weather across cities.

 We used the following Dependencies:

 ![dependencies](https://github.com/jflengkong/python-api-challenge/blob/main/Screenshots/dependencies.png)

-import matplotlib.pyplot as plt import pandas as pd import numpy as np import requests import time from scipy.stats import linregress

 This repository will show the following:

 ## Part 1: WeatherPY
-Note all these screenshots will vary dependent on each random latitude and longitude provided by each random generator.
-These screenshots are provided for examples.
+Note all screenshots will vary dependent on each random latitude and longitude provided by each random generator and of which date the kernel was run.
+These screenshots are provided as examples.
 1. Plots to showcase the Relationship Between Weather Variables and Latitude:
     - Latitude vs. Temperature
     - ![Lat vs. Temp](https://github.com/jflengkong/python-api-challenge/blob/main/output_data/Fig1.png)